Shōjō: Noh play

 A Noh mask of the shōjō.

 The Kyōgen-influenced Noh play shōjō is set in Ancient China, specifically on the banks of the Xunyang River (潯陽; present-day Jiujiang) in Morokoshi (唐土; present-day Jiangxi Province).
 (Note: Wade-Giles romanization is Hsün-yang (潯陽) but this has been transcribed as "Hsin-yang River".
 "Hsin-yang, now called Kiukiang", i.e., Jiujiang is also mentioned alongside shōjō in Chikamatsu Monzaemon's puppet play The Battles of Coxinga.)

 Plotline

 A man is instructed to sell wine (sake) at the market to become wealthy.
-The protagonist (shite) shōjō disguised as human buys from him in large quantity, but his face never becomes flushed despite the heavy drinking.
+The protagonist (shite) shōjō disguised as a human buys from him in large quantity, but his face never becomes flushed despite the heavy drinking.
 The sake-seller who has turned wealthy asked his great patron for his identity, and the shōjō reveals to him he is a spirit living in the sea.

 The sake seller seeks out the spirit at an estuary by the seaside.
 The shōjō appears in its true form, drinks the sake, getting drunk and dancing ecstatically, then rewarding the sake seller by making his sake vat perpetually refill itself.